Hidden universality in the merger rate distribution in the primordial black hole scenario: Formation of binary PBHs

 There are also other effects that have been ignored in deriving Eqs.~(\ref{major-axis}) and (\ref{eccen-e}).
-They include peculiar velocity of the individual BH seeded in at the time of BH formation, the radiation drag, the tidal interaction with the other PBHs in the matter dominated epoch, subsequent infall of the surrounding BHs to the BH binary, and tidal force from the perturbations of non-PBH dark matter.
+They include peculiar velocity of the individual BH seeded in at the time of BH formation, the radiation drag, the tidal interaction with the other PBHs in the matter dominated epoch, subsequent infall of the surrounding BHs to the BH binary, tidal force from the perturbations of non-PBH dark matter, and baryon accretion onto the PBH binaries.
 The first three effects are investigated in \citep{Ioka:1998nz} and was found to be subdominant.
+Recent study by \citet{Ali-Haimoud:2017rtz} also confirms that the tidal forces from outer PBHs do not significantly affect the late-time evolution of PBH binaries.
 The subsequent infall of the surrounding BHs is also studied in \citep{Ioka:1998nz}. \citet{Ioka:1998nz} assumed that the dark matter consists of a single-mass PBH population.
 In this case, the surrounding BH that caused the angular momentum of the BH binary at early times is eventually trapped by the BH binary if the outer BHs are within the mean distance of PBHs, which can be also understood from the expression of $x_{\rm max}$ given by Eq.~(\ref{eq-xmax}).
 Since the dynamics of three-body problem is difficult to solve, such a case was not considered, and only the opposite case where the nearest BH is more distant than the mean distance was included in the derivation of the merger event rate in \citep{Ioka:1998nz}.
 Even under this restriction, it was found that the event rate is reduced by at most by $40\%$.
-On the other hand, in the present case where PBHs constitute only a fraction $f$ of all the cold dark matter, the mean distance is enhanced by a factor $f^{-1/3}$ compared with the case where PBHs provide all of the dark matter.
-Thus the probability that the surrounding BHs are trapped by the BH binary in the latter case is smaller than the former by a factor $f$.
+On the other hand, in the present case where PBHs constitute only a fraction $f_{\rm PBH}$ of all the cold dark matter, the mean distance is enhanced by a factor $f_{\rm PBH}^{-1/3}$ compared with the case where PBHs provide all of the dark matter.
+Thus the probability that the surrounding BHs are trapped by the BH binary in the latter case is smaller than the former by a factor $f_{\rm PBH}$.
 Because of this consideration, we make an assumption that the surrounding BHs are not gravitationally bound to the BH pair.
 Then, the subsequent interaction by the surrounding BH in the BH binary is not significant, and we ignore the late-time effect of the surrounding BHs in the following analysis.